alzomor/Kuttab/utils/documentation/INSTALLATION_INSTRUCTIONS.md

 - Check Windows Defender didn't quarantine any files

 **Linux:**
-- Ensure the file is executable: `chmod +x QuranSearchApp`
+- Ensure the file is executable: `chmod +x Kuttab`
 - Check you have required display server (X11/Wayland)
 - Try running from terminal to see error messages

 **macOS:**
-- Remove quarantine attribute: `xattr -cr /path/to/QuranSearchApp`
+- Remove quarantine attribute: `xattr -cr /path/to/Kuttab`
 - Make sure you're using the correct version for your Mac (Intel vs Apple Silicon)

 **Android:**